maksvet/Electronic-Medical-Record-Project/emr-app/README.md

 **ReadMe**

-1. To run emr-app log into Git and navigate to the following repository: https://gitlab.com/DonKur/fs1030-fall2020-grp-d.git
+1. To run the _emr-app_ log into Git and navigate to the following repository: https://gitlab.com/DonKur/fs1030-fall2020-grp-d.git

 2. Clone the repository.

-3. Go to the root folder emr.app and create an .ENV file.
+3. Navigate to the root folder _emr.app_ and create an _.ENV_ file.
 Add the following information:

 	PORT=9001
 	REACT_APP_SERVERPORT=9000